-- Amounts of mercury used annually in domestic production of mercury catalysts for polyurethane production; - Quantified releases of mercury from domestic production of mercury catalysts for polyurethane production; - 988.
+- Amounts of mercury used annually in domestic production of mercury catalysts for polyurethane production; - Quantified releases of mercury from domestic production of mercury catalysts for polyurethane production; and - Information on share of mercury-catalysed polyurethane products in national consumption of relevant product categories.

+1098.
 Mercury catalysts are produced in a few production plants, if any in the country, and a point source approach to mercury release estimates from production is therefore recommended.
 Mercury consumption for domestic production and production output should be obtained by direct contact to manufactures, as production volumes most probably cannot be obtained from national production statistics.